ramnath-subramanian18/ramnath-subramanian18/README.md

 ## 🧑‍💻 About Me:

-- **Current:** Software Engineer at Mouser Electronics.
+- Software Engineer at Mouser Electronics.
-- **Skills:** Python, web applications, Splunk, Zabbix.
-- **Exploring:** Kafka, Redis, and Distributed Tracing.
+- Interested in FullStack applications & Data Science
+- Currently exploring Spring Boot, Android App Development.

 ## 🎓 Academic Background:

 - Master's in Computer Science from UTD.

-## 🚀 Coding Passions:

-- Interested in FullStack applications & Data Science.
-- Currently exploring Spring Boot, Android App Development.
+- Bachelor's in Electronics and Communication from VIT.

 ## 🤝 Let's Connect: